 The Department of Public Health on Thursday would not name the practice, citing state disclosure laws.
 Department spokesman William Gerrish says 39 patients at the practice may have received spinal injections of the steroid and most of them have been informed of the potential problem, but none has symptoms of meningitis.

 Gerrish says staff members at the practice are trying to contact the remaining patients.

 The practice received doses of the steroid from the New England Compounding Center in Framingham, Mass.
-Federal health investigators have focused on the specialty pharmacy company as they seek a source of the meningitis outbreak, which has killed five people and sickened 47 others in seven states.
+Federal health officials have linked the company to the meningitis outbreak, which has killed five people and sickened 30 others in six states.